 - God limits the degree that Satan can cause problems.

 - The struggle provides an opportunity for greater faith and deeper relationship with Him.

 - The devil is the only one who fills us with doubt, discouragement, and despair.
 Watch for these 3 D’s.

 - God will work it out for our good.

 - This hard time will lead us to a free and blessed life (difficulties will still be present).

-- When we fight the struggle and continue in our human ways, the process is prolonged.
+- The process prolongs when we fight the struggle in our human ways,

 My New Expectations